narcislinux/DCChallenge/README.md

 To set up the project for the **first time**, you will need to run the following commands:

-1. Navigate to the main project folder and execute the following command:
+1. Navigate to the main project folder.
+You need to assign values to the parameters defined inside file **DCC-cf-template-<date>.yml** ".

+You have two options for doing this,

+  - define separate file for Parameter( use **--template-body file://template.yaml** option in awscli).

+  - update default values in the main template alternatively.

+2. execute the following command:

 ``` bash
 aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name <stack name> --template-body file://cloudformation/DCC-cf-template-2023-07-26.yaml  --profile <project profile name > --region <project region>